Boost Your Child's Brilliance: Exciting Activities to Reach Their Full Potential

 Pretend play

 Pretend play is an important play that helps children develop their imagination and creativity.
-It allows them to
+It allows them to explore different roles, situations, and ideas in a safe and fun way.

 Children can engage in make-believe scenarios through pretend play, such as playing house or pretending to be superheroes.
 This play type helps children develop problem-solving, language, social, and emotional intelligence skills.